Tips to Help You Save on Doctor Visits and Medication

 Your meds are a necessary part of your lupus treatment, and they will probably be your most costly recurring expense.
 If you need to purchase expensive medications without much help from your insurance plan, you’ll have to get creative in your budgeting.

-Luckily, there are some excellent approaches to cheaper treatment:
+Luckily, there are some excellent approaches to save money on medications and be able to afford lupus treatments:

 - Choose generic over name brand.
 You can save up to 80 percent by opting for the generic brand of a given medication, and it does the job just as well as the name brand.
 Sometimes doctors aren’t aware of all the generic options out there, so do a bit of your own research.